Elina Svitolina: 2024–25: Three major quarterfinals

+Seeded 27th at the 2024 US Open, she lost to defending champion Coco Gauff in the third round.
 She ended her 2024 season early at the end of September following her withdrawal due to surgery from the China Open.

 With her second-round win over Caroline Dolehide at the 2025 Australian Open, Svitolina became the first Ukrainian player, male or female, in the Open Era with 100 main-draw wins at Grand Slam tournaments.
 She subsequently reached the quarterfinals with wins over fourth seed Jasmine Paolini and former world No. 9, Veronika Kudermetova, for the third time at the tournament.
+In the quarterfinals, she lost to eventual champion Madison Keys in three sets.